 The membership of the Kalevala Society includes all those who were approved before the revision to the rules in 2003, as well as those approved by the board in its annual meetings after the revision.
-There are 326 Finnish members and 124 members from abroad, as well as three honourary members.
-They are Emeritus Professor Heikki Kirkinen, Emeritus Professor Seppo Knuuttila as well as Professor Pekka Laaksonen.
+There are 326 Finnish members and 124 members from abroad, as well as two honourary members.
+They are Emeritus Professor Seppo Knuuttila and Professor Pekka Laaksonen.

 Every year, the board invites persons to join the Society for merits in the field of culture.
 Such a person must have accomplishments in the fields of operation of the Kalevala Society, i.e. research or art relating to the Kalevala or the Finnish cultural heritage or fields combining the two.
 5–15 new members are invited to join the Society.
 An honourary member must have great accomplishments in the fields of operation of the Kalevala Society.
 The Society shall at any given time have one to five honourary members.

 The members of the Society may give suggestions to the board concerning new members or honourary members as well as initiatives and proposals relating to the operations of the Society.
 A recommendation, signed by two members of the Society and addressed to the board, must be sent to the office of the Society before the annual meeting, by 28 February at the latest.
 The annual meeting shall be held each year by the end of May.

 A new member of the Society shall receive a membership booklet after the annual meeting.
 In addition, he or she may sign up for a silver badge, made on the basis of the Society’s logo designed by Akseli Gallen-Kallela.
 We recommend that the badge be worn at national celebrations, particularly those relating to the Kalevala.
 Honourary members shall be presented with a badge designed by Gallen-Kallela, decorated with pearls.
 The badges of honourary members are to be returned upon the death of said members.

 Meetings of the Society, Other Events and Publications